willstMSFT/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-overview-of-permissions.md

 To use Lighthouse, you need a combination of roles assigned via RBAC and GDAP.

-## Global Administrator permissions in the partner tenant
+## Permissions in the partner tenant

-Partner tenant users assigned the Global Administrator role in Microsoft Entra ID can do the following:
+Partner tenant users assigned the Administrator role in Lighthouse can do the following:

 - Sign up for Lighthouse in the Microsoft 365 admin center.
 - Activate and inactive a tenant.